mattermost/docs/source/install/deprecated-features.rst

 - Removed ``ExperimentalSettings.PatchPluginsReactDOM``.
 If this setting was previously enabled, confirm that:
   - All Mattermost-supported plugins are updated to the latest versions.
   - Any other plugins have been updated to support React 17.
 See the [Important Upgrade Notes](https://docs.mattermost.com/upgrade/important-upgrade-notes.html) for v7.7 for more information.
-- Disabled Insights for all new instances and for existing servers that upgrade to Mattermost v8.0.
+- Deprecated Insights for all new instances and for existing servers that upgrade to Mattermost v8.0.
 - Removed deprecated ``PermissionUseSlashCommands``.
 - Removed deprecated ``model.CommandArgs.Session``.
 - Removed support for PostgreSQL v10.
 The new minimum PostgreSQL version is now v11.